-Research into all of these potential new species is ongoing.
+Research into these potentially new species is ongoing.
 It is not surprising that new discoveries continue to be made at this botanically-rich site in view of the high levels of endemism and the fact that large areas of the massif on the Mozambique side were largely unexplored prior to this project.